joseph-schiro/Starfield-QOL/README.md

 =================== INSTALL THE MODPACK [ AUTOMATIC ] ===================

-[ 1 ] Download the modpack anywhere on your PC you have access to [ 2 ] Run the EasyInstall.bat
+[ 1 ] Download the modpack anywhere on your PC you have access to.
+[ 2 ] Run the EasyBackup.bat (NOT REQUIRED, RECOMMENDED).
+[ 3 ] Run the EasyInstall.bat.

+NOTE: The EasyBackup bat file automatically copies the current contents of your data directory into "Starfield - BACKUP".
-NOTE: This bat file automatically copies the contents of this directory over to the proper location
+NOTE: The EasyInstall bat file automatically copies the contents of this directory over to the proper location.

 ==================== INSTALL THE MODPACK [ MANUALLY ] ====================

-NOTE: ENSURE YOU BACKUP THIS DIRECTORY BEFORE PROCEEDING
+NOTE: ENSURE YOU BACKUP THIS DIRECTORY BEFORE PROCEEDING:
 - C:/Users/<username>/Documents/My Games/Starfield

 Within the main modpack directory, you will notice two folders and a file.
 “Data”, “Extras”, and “StarfieldCustom.ini”.

 Data: Main mod folder - contains all mod files.
 Extras: Contains some extra mod options and README files.
-StarfieldCustom.ini: Contains extra configs to StarfieldCustom.ini (CLEANFIELD SUPPORT)
+StarfieldCustom.ini: Contains extra configs to StarfieldCustom.ini (CLEANFIELD SUPPORT).

-[ 1 ] Navigate to C:/Users/<username>/Documents/My Games/Starfield
+[ 1 ] Navigate to C:/Users/<username>/Documents/My Games/Starfield.
-[ 2 ] Extract contents of modpack into this directory [ 3 ] When asked to overwrite, always select yes.
-We will be overwriting
+[ 2 ] Extract contents of modpack into this directory.
+[ 3 ] If asked to overwrite, click Yes.

+=================== REMOVE THE MODPACK [ AUTOMATIC ] =====================

+WARNING: THIS WILL REMOVE ALL MODS INSTALLED - INCLUDING ANY MODS ADDED PREVIOUSLY OR AFTER INSTALLATION OF THIS PACK.

+[ 1 ] Download the modpack anywhere on your PC you have access to.
+[ 2 ] Run the EasyRemoval.bat.

+NOTE: The EasyRemoval bat file will remove all mods currently installed, and will revert your game to vanilla

 ================================ MOD LIST ===============================